 Use "pa-all" ONLY if it is essential to contact everyone that is associated with Plant Agriculture.
 If you send something out using "pa-all", you would see it in your inbox as being sent to only the group you belong to (i.e. "pa-staff-e") but meanwhile it has gone out to all the people in the 10 lists.
 Grad students announcing their thesis defence or other seminar presentations should be using 'pa-all' to ensure all students, faculty and staff get your message.
-Contact the Chair's Administrative Assistant if you need further clarification on our listserv lists.
+Contact Jen Kingswell if you need further clarification on our listsery lists.